kohtenko/KODropdownNotification/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+- Create your own subclass of `KODropdownNotification`;
+- Create your own XIB file with your class in it;
-- Create instance with static method `[KODropdownNotification popupView]`;
+- Create instance of your class using `initWithNibName:` initializer
+- Customize look and feel of your notification using:
+  - `notificationHeight` (setup from XIB by default)
-- Add your custom view to `popupInstance.handleView` as subview;
+  - `dismissOnSwipe` to allow user swipe it up as system notification
-- In your ViewController override method `willAnimateRotationToInterfaceOrientation:duration:` and call `[popupInstance willRotateToOrientation:toInterfaceOrientation withDuration:duration];`;
+- You can override `delegate` property in your subclass and call any actions you need (Buttons, Gestures, etc.);
-- Call methods `[popupInstance show];` and `[popupInstance hideAnimated:]` to show or hide your popup!
+- Use `showAnimated:` and `dismissAnimated` to show or hide your notification;

 ## Requirements